docknetwork/vcdm-verifier/README.md

-# Example Implementation of issuing and verification of VCDM credentials with the Dock SDK
+# Example Implementation of issuing and verification of VCDM compliant credentials with the Dock SDK

 Not complete and may break easily as the SDK develops: https://github.com/docknetwork/sdk